 c.
 TheVice Chair for Communications shall in the absence of the Chairperson and Executive Vice Chair, assume all the duties of the Chairperson.

 d.
 The Secretary shall keep a record of all proceedings of all Leadership Team meetings in accord with Robert’s Rules of Order and have such other duties as necessary, including official correspondence.
 The Chairperson may assign other duties as required.

 e.
 The Treasurer shall keep all financial records and submit regular reports to the Leadership Team, and file reports as required by state law.
 The Treasurer shall reimburse expenditures of three hundred dollars or less and any expenditures exceeding three hundred dollars shall require approval by the Leadership Team.
 A financial review committee shall be appointed by the Chairperson to review the financial records biannually or upon the resignation of the Treasurer.

 f.
 Action Group representatives shall attend Leadership Team meetings and report on the activities of their respective action groups.

 g.
 Additional duties of Leadership Team members are listed in Addendum B and will be modified as necessary without any other change to these bylaws.

 Section 3.
 Vacancies

 b.
-Any vacancy occurring in the Core Group, shall be filled with an a4a member elected by a majority of the Leadership Team.
+Any vacancy occurring in the Leadership Team shall be filled with an a4a member elected by a majority of the Leadership Team.
 The Chairperson shall appoint three members of the a4a to serve as a Nominating Committee.
 This Committee shall present a slate of one or more nominees for the vacant position.
 The member so elected shall serve until the next election scheduled for that position.
 In the event of a vacancy in the office of Chairperson, the Executive Vice Chair shall act as Chairperson until the election is held.

 c.
 Action Group representatives to the Leadership Team shall be appointed by their respective Action Groups.